Force over Distance: Chapter 28

 “Attempted murder.”

-O’Neill’s leaned into his forearms, braced against the table.
+O’Neill’s leaned forward.
 “What!?” he snapped.
-“When I said ‘give me something I can use,’ I was thinking more along the lines of tax evasion or—” O’Neill broke off.
+“When I said ‘give me something I can use,’ I was thinking tax evasion or—” O’Neill broke off.

 Young watched him turn something over in his mind.